abnerLing/TORGO-Speech_Processing/README.md

 # GMM-HMM Acoustic Model for the TORGO dataset
-- Based on https://github.com/cristinae/ASRdys script but modified for testing.
+- Based on https://github.com/cristinae/ASRdys script but modified for simplification and teaching Kaldi.